typelevel/Laika/docs/extending-laika/extending-rst.md

 * The directive may be used in other parsers, too, like in the Markdown parser
 * The directive may also be used in templates

+For details on these alternative directive types see [Implementing a Directive][directive.md:Implementing a Directive].

 Feature Overview
 ----------------